Hill International: International expansion

 Hill continued to pursue offices elsewhere.
 In the early 1990s, it was selected by Bechtel to help guide the completion of the Channel Tunnel Project that had begun in 1986.
 But as work progressed, the owner, Eurotunnel, and the Anglo-French consortium responsible for design and construction, TransManche Link, were plagued by severe cost, schedule, and safety problems.
 In 1990, the banks funding the project became involved.
 When it became clear the project was at risk, Eurotunnel called on Bechtel to get the project back on track.
 Hill was hired by this project rescue team to perform claims analysis and mitigation and had a project team working with Eurotunnel for several years and eventually opened an independent office in London.

 Hill provided CM services for Palm Jumeirah, Dubai, United Arab Emirates.

 Hill sought to bring in qualified European staff to run their European offices.
-It hired Raouf Ghali, who was educated in the U.S. Ghali had recently been hired by Hill and had worked leading Hill on the Petronas Twin Tower Project in Kuala Lampur, Malaysia.
+It hired Raouf Ghali, who was educated in the U.S. Ghali had recently been hired by Hill and had worked leading Hill on the Petronas Twin Tower Project in Kuala Lumpur, Malaysia.
 Ghali, then working in the London office (but also working from his home base of Athens, Greece), expanded the Construction Management group of Hill.
 For example, the firm began work on the Athens Metro, the National Library of Latvia, and, in 2002, the Palm Islands Project in Dubai.
 Hill moved its corporate headquarters from Willingboro to Marlton, NJ, in 2002.
 By 2004, Hill had about 500 professionals working in 25 offices worldwide.

 Hill provided CM services at the National Library of Latvia in Riga.